-Day classes run Monday - Thursday from 9 a.m. - 1 p.m.
-Evening classes run Monday - Thursday from 5 p.m. - 9 p.m.
-Full-Day classes run Monday - Tuesday from 9 a.m. - 1 p.m. and 5 p.m. - 9 p.m.
+- Monday Tuesday from 9 a.m.
+1 p.m. and 5 p.m.
+9 p.m. - Wednesday Thursday from 9 a.m.
+1 p.m. and 5 p.m.
+9 p.m.

 The student massage clinical internship is part of ZMC's core curriculum and is considered a course.
 Students receive a grade based on participation, professionalism, and Instructor/client reviews.
 The student selects the course times from the existing clinic schedule offerings.
-Students may begin the clinical internship after successful completion of Massage Therapy Core I. Students complete 180 massages, which breaks down to 5 massages per week for a total of 36 weeks.
-If desired, students may choose to complete additional massages each week and complete the 180-hour massage requirement at a faster pace.
+Students may begin the clinical internship after successful completion of Massage Therapy Core I. Students complete 100 massages, which breaks down to 5 massages per week for a total of 20 weeks.
+If desired, students may choose to complete additional massages each week and complete the 100-hour massage requirement at a faster pace.